abwow409/tc-manager-free/README.md

 Q: Activation email not received.
 A: Verify SMTP settings and check mail logs; users can use the “Resend activation email” function.

-Q: Characters not visible after login.
+Q: Characters not visible after login..
 A: Confirm that characters_database is correctly configured and that the Battle.net account actually has characters.

 Q: Item not received after points exchange.